Annual Ministry Renewal Day

 Nurturing the Healing Power of Joy

-Through lecture, playful exercises, individual reflection, and group discussion, this presentation identifies ways of being and doing that call forth the healing power of joy and practices that keep joy alive and cultivate a flourishing life.
+This presentation identifies ways of being and doing that call forth the healing power of joy, along with practices that keep joy alive and cultivate a flourishing life.

 November 4, 2016